Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

   - not authenticated users **cannot** read, create, update, delete this document;
   - authenticated users **cannot** read, create, update, delete this document.

-### Firestore Cloud Functions
+### Program
+> Detailed solution description to class/method level.

 When we've created collections and applied rules for them, we should create the Firestore Cloud Functions.
-See [Cloud Functions using Dart](https://github.com/Flank/flank-dashboard/blob/master/metrics/firebase/docs/analysis/01_using_dart_in_the_firebase_cloud_functions.md) for more info on how to create Cloud Functions using the Dart programming language.
+See [Cloud Functions using Dart](https://github.com/Flank/flank-dashboard/blob/concatenate_document_sections/metrics/firebase/docs/features/dart_cloud_functions/01_using_dart_in_the_firebase_cloud_functions.md) for more info on how to create Cloud Functions using the Dart programming language.

 Let's review each Cloud Function we need for this feature separately: